When to Replace a Timing Belt? 7 Warning Signs

 Generally, the industry-standard timeline for timing belt replacement is between 60,000–90,000 miles.
 Some vehicles can even go up to 125,000 miles.
 For many car owners, this translates to about 6–10 years’ worth of driving before needing replacement.
 Naturally, the mileage will be far less if you drive your vehicle for a living.

-What Are the Warning Signs of a Bad Timing Belt?
+The 7 Warning Signs of a Bad Timing Belt

 Even though your car may have a timing belt with a 60,000 miles lifespan, sometimes unmitigated circumstances happen that may prompt a driver to replace it sooner.
 Even with higher mileage, some signs are a sure indicator that your timing belt requires urgent maintenance.
 If you notice any of these signs, schedule a meeting with your mechanic so that they can assess the situation to find out whether your belt needs replacement.